dtrinh62/pubmed-gov_xml_2_python_dataframe/README.md

 ![screensot](pm_dataframe.png)

+Relies on tag information at https://www.nlm.nih.gov/bsd/licensee/data_elements_doc.html.
 Requires pandas and lxml packages.
-Authored in spyder editor.
+Authored in Spyder editor.

 Serving suggestion - video about a ColdFusion app that is out of date; I hope to move it to Python-Flask or Python-Django: